 Please call during Reception opening times.

-Where possible the doctors prefer to see patients by appointment.
-Appointments can be made at reception, by telephone or online.
+Where possible the doctors prefer to speak to patients by appointment.
+Appointments can be made by telephone or online.
 We allow 10 minutes per booked consultation.
 If you require a longer consultation please contact reception.

 In the event of a significant delay we will try to contact you and give you an updated time.
 Please make sure that we have your latest contact information, including your mobile phone number.

 Book Online for the on the day urgent surgeries